 - 19. The consent holder must, for the duration of these resource consents, maintain a website that is accessible to, and readily usable by, the public.
 The website must be updated at least annually. - 20.
-Prior to Commencement exercise of these consents, the website must include the following information: - (a) Copies of relevant resource consents; - (b) A statement summarising steps toward progressing commencement of these consents, and the consent holder's expected timeframe for commencement.
-This statement must be updated annually and clearly specify the date of the update, and a record of every previous year's statements must be retained on the website.
+Prior to Commencement of these consents, the website must include the following information: - (a) Copies of relevant resource consents; - (b) A statement summarising steps toward progressing commencement of these consents, and the consent holder's expected timeframe for commencement. - 21.
+From Commencement of these consents to Practical Completion, the website must include the following information: - (c) Copies of these resource consents; - (d) A summary of real-time data collected from the telemetered turbidity monitoring stations required under these conditions; - (e) Quarterly monitoring reports prepared under [INSERT CONDITION REFERENCE] - (f) A record of all Tier 3 Compliance Level Exceedances that are correlated with identification of any extraordinary natural events; - (g) Any Tier 3 Compliance Level Exceedance report prepared under [INSERT CONDITION REFERENCE] - (h) All certified management plans required by these conditions and any certified variations; - All written reports, peer reviews, written evidence, reviews, and outcomes and recommendations prepared under these consent conditions;

-- 21. From Commencement-exercise of these consents to Practical Completion, the website must include the following information: - (c) Copies of these resource consents; - (d) A summary of real-time data collected from the telemetered turbidity monitoring stations required under these conditions; - (e) Quarterly monitoring reports prepared under [INSERT CONDITION REFERENCE] - (f) A record of all Tier 3 Compliance Level Exceedances that are correlated with identification of any extraordinary natural events; - (g) Any Tier 3 Compliance Level Exceedance report prepared under [INSERT CONDITION REFERENCE] - (h) All certified management plans required by these conditions and any certified variations; - All written reports, peer reviews, written evidence, reviews, and outcomes and recommendations prepared under these consent conditions; - (j) A mechanism for members of the public to raise matters with, make an enquiry of, or lodge a complaint with the consent holder (with any complaints received to be maintained in the Complaints Register in accordance with condition 22 below); and - (k) Updated project timing and duration information for the Project and activities conducted in accordance with these resource consents, including but not limited to; reclamation, capital dredging, preclusion or reinstatement of public access to Marsden Bay Beach and Ralph Trimmer Drive.
+- (j) A mechanism for members of the public to raise matters with, make an enquiry of, or lodge a complaint with the consent holder (with any complaints received to be maintained in the Complaints Register in accordance with condition 22 below); and - (k) Updated project timing and duration information for the Project and activities conducted in accordance with these resource consents, including but not limited to; reclamation, capital dredging, preclusion or reinstatement of public access to Marsden Bay Beach and Ralph Trimmer Drive.